- General Plant & Animal Information

-In 1986, the Department of Fish and Wildlife published "Mammalian Species of Special Concern in California," by D.F.
+In 1986, the Department of Fish and Wildlife published "Mammalian Species of Special Concern in California," (PDF) by D.F.
 Williams.
 The 1986 publication included a list of 36 species and subspecies of land mammals native to California determined by the author and the Department to be potentially threatened with extinction in the State.
 Species accounts for each taxon included initial description references, information on distribution, population status, habitat, recommendations for additional assessment and conservation actions, taxonomic remarks, and distribution records.

 A 1998 update to the 1986 publication was never finalized by the contractors and did not receive peer review.
 However, this report contains valuable information and maps, and is posted here as an informational update to Williams (1986).